cqse/teamscale-jacoco-agent/agent/USAGE.md

 - `out` (required): the path to a writable directory where the generated coverage XML files will be stored.
 - `class-dir` (required): the path under which all class files of the profiled application are stored.
 May be a directory or a Jar/War/Ear/... file.
 Separate multiple paths with a semicolon.
-- `interval`: the interval in minutes between dumps of the current coverage to an XML file
+- `interval`: the interval in minutes between dumps of the current coverage to an XML file.
 - `includes` (recommended): include patterns for classes.
 Separate multiple patterns with a semicolon.
   This may speed up the profiled application and reduce the size of the output XML.
   These patterns are matched against